 Donation to approved organizations also qualifies as tax-deductible.
-However, to take a tax deduction, the taxpayer needs to itemize deduction.
+However, the taxpayer needs to itemize the deduction to take a tax deduction.

 Importance of Tax Shield

-Following points can help in understanding the importance of tax shields:
+The following points can help in understanding the importance:

 - Further, it helps to boost the cash flow.
 It is because it lowers the tax, meaning thereby lower cash outflow.

-- The importance of tax shields is also evident from the fact that companies consider it when deciding on optimal capital structure.
+- The importance of this is also evident from the fact that companies consider it when deciding on optimal capital structure.
 For those unaware, capital structure is the mix of debt and equity funds that a company uses for its operations.
-The fact that interest on the debt is tax-deductible makes mortgage a cheaper financing option.
+The fact that interest on the debt is tax-deductible makes a mortgage a cheaper financing option.

 - Additionally, tax shields also play an essential role in deciding the depreciation method a company follows.
-To maximize depreciation expenses, or to lower tax liability in initial years, a company may go for double-declining balance and sum-of-years-digits approach.
+To maximize depreciation expenses or lower tax liability in the initial years, a company may go for a double-declining balance and sum-of-years-digits approach.
 A point to note is that a depreciation method has no impact on the total amount of depreciation over the useful life of an asset.
 The benefit is primarily in the form of the time value of money and also because it pushes the tax expenses to later years.
-Another advantage is because depreciation is a non-cash expense, while tax results in a real cash outflow.
+Another advantage is that because depreciation is a non-cash expense, tax results in a real cash outflow.
 So, high depreciation leads to cash savings.

 How to Calculate Tax Shield?